learningequality/studio-docs/docs/add_content.rst

       Edit topic details and add metadata.

    .. tip:: Use the checkboxes on the left to select topics, edit and change details or metadata, or |close| buttons to delete topics in this same window.
-Remember to click the **SAVE** afterward.
+Remember to click the :blue:`SAVE` button afterwards.

 #.
 Click the :blue:`SAVE` button for the intermediate changes (the dialog will remain open), or :blue:`SAVE & CLOSE` to save changes and return to the main topic tree view.